 She competed in the 1986 Miss USA Pageant, where she finished as first runner-up to Miss USA 1986, Christie Fitchner, Miss Texas USA, who won the crown and eventually was named 1st runner-up to Miss Universe.

 During the finals, she was asked during her final question what type of a role model she would want to be if selected as Miss USA that night.
 She replied: “I would like to symbolize a very positive role model, not only for all women, but for all people of the United States.
-And, through me, I hope that they could learn that, no matter what race, color, religion or sex you are, you can be whatever it is that you want to become.”
+And, through me, I hope that they could learn that, no matter what race, color, religion you are, you can be whatever it is that you want to become.”